10 Tips for Saving Money on Prescription Drugs

 If your doctor wants to put you on a new drug, ask if he or she can provide samples so you can try a few doses for free before paying to fill the prescription.
 Some doctors may be even more generous, depending on their stock of samples.

 Coupons aren't just for toiletries and groceries; they also yield prescription savings.
 Search sites such as Internet Drug Coupons to find manufacturer coupons and free trials from pharmaceutical companies.
 You can also check to see who manufactures your prescriptions and go directly to the drug companies' websites.
 Many offer free 30-day trials or coupons.

 For consumers with high-deductible insurance, it may be beneficial to look at other ways to save.
 LowestMed, for example, posts a discount card that can be printed from the website.
-"LowestMed provides discounts for every FDA-approved drug," the company's founder says, leading to average savings of $15 on generics and $35 on brand names.
+"LowestMed provides discounts for every FDA-approved drug," says CEO Brad Bangerter, leading recently to average savings of $15 on generics and $35 on brand names.
 Most insurance drug formulary lists, by contrast, exclude certain drugs from coverage, such as acne medications, weight loss, vitamins, and lifestyle drugs.

 If the prescribed medication is more than you can afford, ask your pharmacist or doctor about alternative drugs that would achieve the same or similar results and cost less.
 We know of one mother who was handed a prescription to treat her son's face rash.
 The medication cost nearly $600.
 The pharmacist suggested an alternative that cost just $35, and the doctor agreed it would be equally effective.
 The moral: Never feel awkward about telling your doctor a prescription is too expensive.
 Have an open discussion about all available options.